lisawilliams/lisa/_posts/2022-06-09-computational-journalism-conference-2022.markdown

 * Chris: "Going out and scraping everything is a very bad way to build a dataset."
 (Good point.)

 * Jessica is talking about a tool that can automate the process of writing a story over a number of locations (think, automating the writing of a story on unemployment numbers, only across 100 major metros).
+She calls this "generating relevant stories at scale that can inform our communities."
+Also says that these newsrooms need to "wake up," because these tools are part of everyday life around us.

+"Optimizing our internet for clicks and likes is going to be a nightmare when you can use [AI] to generate a huge number of slightly different or tailored versions of the same content."
+(I am paraphrasing Chris Brennan here).
+His point is that we will have to have algorithms that surface quality, not just approximate those through clicks and likes.
+(I think.)